MitchBirdy/Classic.js/README.md

-# ✅ Classic.js
+# 📕 Classic.js
-New javascript code language
+📚 - New javascript code language
+📊 - Awesome Features/Functions
+📝 - infinite updates
+⚙️ - And More